How does Rest Less make money

 You’ll get hoppers and string hoppers (a type of pancake bowl and a Sri Lankan breakfast noodle); veggie, chicken, jackfruit, and fish curries; hearty yellow and orange dahl; coconutty potato soup, and a selection of sambals (flavourful condiment/sauces).
 Step out of your comfort zone and try a local breakfast, and you might find you don’t want to go back to bowls of cereal.

-More Western breakfast, lunch, and dinner options are of course available in most places, as Sri Lankans are used to catering to visitors from Europe and America.
+More Western breakfast, lunch, and dinner options are, of course, available in most places, as Sri Lankans are used to catering to visitors from Europe and America.
 Most people find, however, that the delicate flavours of Sri Lankan cuisine appeal to even the least adventurous palates.

 9. To discover history, heritage, and ancient holy sites